 The Visiting Medical Student Program enriches both Duke University School of Medicine and the visiting medical student.
 Applicants must be in good academic standing, receive academic credit by the home school for the visiting student experience, and be actively progressing toward a Doctor of Medicine degree at an affiliated LCME accredited institution, a Doctor of Osteopathic Medicine at an COCA accredited institution, or an approved/affiliated international institution.

 Duke University School of Medicine requires an approved affiliation agreement with your home institution to allow for participation in the visiting medical student program and is required to be approved prior to application to the visiting medical student program.
 All requests to establish said agreement must be submitted by an appropriate home school representative only,via email, to Steven D Wilson, Student Services Officer and Visiting Student Coordinator, firstname.lastname@example.org.
 The request should include the following:

 Note: The affiliation agreement is the controlling factor for participation in the visiting medical student program at Duke University School of Medicine.
 Please check our listing of institutions with existing approved affiliation agreements.

-Please note that we are unable to approve affiliation agreements or accept applications for a student(s) enrolled in a medical school / institution located in any Caribbean nation or other nation as noted on the listing.
+Please note that as of September 2007, we are unable to approve affiliation agreements or accept applications for a student(s) enrolled in a medical school / institution located in any Caribbean nation or other nation as noted on the listing.
 Please see attached non-inclusive listing.

 Application Information for MD and DO students: